 - Try not to rush, even if the phone’s ringing or there’s someone at the door.

 - If you’re prone to falls, you might find a community alarm system really helpful.
 This involves wearing a small device that has a button to alert an emergency response centre, who will send someone to help you.
-Age UK runs this type of service and your local social services, social work department or health and social care trust can give you details of other local schemes.
+Your local social services, social work department or health and social care trust can give you details of local schemes.
 There is usually a small cost for this service.

 The more fit and active you are, the better your body is able to respond to the demands placed on it, making you less likely to fall and injure yourself.
-In some areas of the UK, you can be referred for a fitness review through the Exercise Referral Scheme, and see a fitness instructor who can tailor a programme to your individual needs.
+In some areas of the UK, you can be referred for a fitness review through the Exercise Scheme.
+After the review, a fitness instructor can tailor a programme to your individual needs.
 Your GP may be able to tell you about schemes available in your area and refer you.

 Equipment and walking aids

 You might find that equipment can help you to walk, such as a walking stick or a rollator (a frame with wheels).